The business consequences of being late to work

 - If the company doesn’t mind, employees who are always on time can feel discouraged and disregarded - their commitment to being fair toward their employer comes with no advantage, while coworker who is always late suffer no consequences.
 It can result both in encouraging fair ones to be late, because why not.
 Else, if tardiness is just not in the employee’s nature, it results in the deep frustration and probably changing the work in the end.

 - If the company fights with that, the employees can feel oppressed - sometimes arriving late to theoffice is just unavoidable.
-Being equally strict toward people who are late regularly and ones who skip the first several minutes of work due to unpredictable events builds a culture of fear in the company.
+Being equally strict toward people who are late regularly and ones who skip the first several minutes of work after clocking in due to unpredictable events builds a culture of fear in the company.

 In the end, ignoring the problem is not a solution and it can be as hurtful as overreacting.